Socialist Workers' Party of Germany: Exile and illegality

+Postwar

+After the end of the war in 1945, most members of the SAPD in the western zones joined the SPD after a discussion between the later SPD chairman Kurt Schumacher (operating from his office in the Linden-Mitte district of Hanover) and Otto Brenner, representing the SAPD.
+Others, especially in the Soviet zone, also joined the KPD or later the SED, such as Klaus Zweiling, Jacob Walcher, Max Seydewitz and Edith Baumann.
+Attempts to re-establish a decidedly left-wing socialist party at local level, such as the Workers' Party (AP) under Heinrich Galm in Offenbach or the SAP under August Ziehl in Geesthacht, failed.
+Some former SAPD members, such as Fritz Lamm, played an important role in the independent radical left of the 1950s and 1960s, while others joined the Workers' Politics Group, which followed in the tradition of the KPO.

+Willy Brandt and the SAPD

 In his home town of Lübeck, the young Herbert Karl Frahm, later known as Willy Brandt, joined the SAPD against the advice of his mentor Julius Leber.
 In his autobiography, Brandt wrote: In autumn 1931, Nazis and German nationalists, the SA and Der Stahlhelm joined together to form the "Harzburg Front". [...]
 It was just at this time that the left wing of the social democrats split off, as a result of measures connected to organisation and discipline by the party leaders.
 A few Reichstag assemblymen, a number of active party groups – above all in Saxony – and not least a large proportion of young Socialists followed the people who were calling for the founding of a Socialist Workers' Party.

 In 1934, the youth of SAPD took part in the foundation of the International Bureau of Revolutionary Youth Organizations.
 The congress was held in the Netherlands and broken up by Dutch police.
 Several SAPD delegates were handed over to German authorities.
 The congress then re-convened in Lille.
 Brandt was elected to the Secretariat of the organization and worked in Norway for the Bureau.

-The SAPD was affiliated to the International Revolutionary Marxist Centre, but it broke with the main party of that international (the Independent Labour Party) over the question of the united front and popular front.

-During the Second World War, some SAPD members emigrated to Great Britain and worked for the party there.
-Many of those became members of the SPD, therefore the SAPD was not re-founded anew after the Second World War.
 Willy Brandt eventually became the leader of the SPD, one of West Germany's major political parties of the modern era, being elected Chancellor of Germany in 1969.